danchoi/openmbta/README.markdown

 # OpenMBTA iPhone App

-[OpenMBTA](http://iphonembta.org) is a free, open source iPhone application that gives users current schedule information for MBTA buses, commuter rail lines, subway, and ferries.
+[OpenMBTA](http://iphonembta.org) gives users current schedule information for MBTA buses, commuter rail lines, subway, and ferries.
 MBTA the public transit system of the Boston metropolitan area.

-This project has two components: an XCode project for the iPhone app and a Rails application for the data backend.
+This project has two components: an XCode project for the iPhone app and a Rails application for the data backend and the mobile web version of OpenMBTA.
 The iPhone app relies on the backend to feed it schedule data and stop coordinates to display on its maps and schedule tables.

 The backend, in turn, uses the MBTA's Google Transit Feed Specification data to populate its database.
 The database must be reloaded with new GTFS schedule data